Scottish Parliament Building: Artwork and features

 The Main Hall of the Parliament contains a number of distinctive features and sculptures, including the gold-plated Honours of Scotland sculpture.
 Presented by the Queen upon the opening of the Parliament building, the sculpture is modelled on the actual Honours of Scotland, the crown, sceptre and the sword of the state, and combines these three separate elements into one composition.
-During meetings of the original Parliament of Scotland, the actual Honours were always present but since 1819 they have been permanently housed in Edinburgh Castle.
+During meetings of the original Parliament of Scotland, the actual Honours were always present, but since 1819 they have been permanently housed in Edinburgh Castle.
 The 11 m (36 ft) long Visitor Information Desk also stands in the Main Hall.
-Commissioned by the art strategy group, the desk combines a unique design constructed from oak and sycamore and functions as a workstation for six members of parliamentary staff.
-At a cost of £88,000 the desk has been criticised by some over its price and functionality.
+Commissioned by the art strategy group, the desk combines a unique design constructed from oak and sycamore, and functions as a workstation for six members of parliamentary staff.
+At a cost of £88,000, the desk has been criticised by some over its price and functionality.

 Another feature gifted to the Scottish Parliament by the Queen, following its inauguration in July 1999, is the parliamentary mace.
-The mace is housed in a glass case in the debating chamber and has a formal, ceremonial role during meetings of the Parliament.
-The mace sits in front of the Presiding Officers' desk and is made from silver and inlaid with gold panned from Scottish rivers and inscribed with the words "Wisdom", "Compassion", "Justice" and "Integrity".
+The mace is housed in a glass case in the debating chamber, and has a formal, ceremonial role during meetings of the Parliament.
+The mace sits in front of the Presiding Officers' desk; it is made from silver and inlaid with gold panned from Scottish rivers, and inscribed with the words "Wisdom", "Compassion", "Justice" and "Integrity".
 The words "There shall be a Scottish Parliament" (which are the first words of the Scotland Act 1998), are inscribed around the head of the mace.
 At the beginning of each session in the chamber, the case is removed to symbolise that a full meeting of the Parliament is taking place.